Nets lose Harden but beat Rockets, move into first in East - WTMJ

 Kevin Porter Jr. scored 20 points for the Rockets, who got Christian Wood back after missing the previous two games because of injury and illness but were without John Wall because of a knee injury.

+“Fourth quarter we kind of get stagnant and if I’m going to be that franchise guy, that leader that I know I can be, I have to lead my team in the fourth,” Wood said.
+“I have to be better.”

-Nets coach Steve Nash said before the game his team had been in the doldrums lately and its level of play had dropped, and nothing changed in the first few minutes.
+Nash said before the game his team had been flat lately and its level of play had dropped, and nothing changed in the first few minutes.

 The Rockets jumped to a 24-6 lead, with an 8-for-9 start that included makes on all five 3-point attempts.
 They barely cooled off the rest of the quarter, going 15 for 19 (79%) and taking a 42-29 lead.